The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

-\begin{thm} We consider any patience or solitaire game which: involves a standard single pack of cards; has a tableau which builds down in red-black alternation; builds on foundations in ascending suit order; allows moves of incomplete built piles; and the only place a card can move from the tableau is to another tableau pile or to a foundation.
-For any deal of such a game, if the deal is winnable with the original rules, then it is also winnable with the restriction that a partial pile may only be moved if the card above the moved partial pile can be built immediately to foundation.
+\begin{thm} We consider any patience or solitaire game which: has a tableau which builds down according to an `indistinguishable' build policy (as defined above); allows moves of complete or incomplete built piles as a single move according to the same policy as for individual cards; the only place a card can move from the tableau is to another tableau pile or to a foundation; is won by moving all cards to the foundations; and contains no rules invalidating moves by constraints on their order in the move sequence.
+For any instance of such a game, if the instance is winnable with the original rules, then it is also winnable with the restriction that an incomplete built pile may only be moved if the card above the moved partial pile is then built immediately to foundation. \end{thm}